cpske/ISP/git/index.md

 * Using Git [Submodules](submodule) to include another repository *inside* an existing Git repository tree.
 Very useful for managing work, such as a separate repo for tests.

-## Git Visualizer

-[Git Visualizer](http://git-school.github.io/visualizing-git) type git commands and see a graph of the result! *This really helps understand git*.

-[Learn Git Interactive](https://learngitbranching.js.org) interactive graphical tutorial on git, includes branch, merge, rebase, and more.

 ## Git Books